How do balance transfers work?

 6. Continue to monitor your old account.
 Switching to a new card can be simple but it’s important to keep an eye on that old card and its balance.

-Create a payment plan before opening the new card.
-Take a look at how much your current balance is and how much you want to pay off.
+Look at how much your current balance is and how much you want to pay off.
 There are a few ways you can come up with a plan if you have a zero-interest period:

 1. Divide your planned payoff amount by the number of months you want to take to pay off that loan.
 Are you comfortable with making those payments or is it a stretch?